 Part of the reason is that what constitutes a "good job" is somewhat relative.
 For instance, a client might expect an acquittal in a criminal case.
 However, other private criminal attorneys might consider a reduction from a felony to a misdemeanor charge a job well done.

 If, however, your lawyer makes a mistake in handling your legal matter that no reasonable attorney would have made and you lost money because of it, it is called malpractice, and you can sue.
 The mistake can be a failure to do something, such as not filing a lawsuit on time, or doing something the lawyer should not have done, such as representing a business in bankruptcy while representing an investor negotiating to buy the business.
 Malpractice suits, unfortunately, are expensive to bring and tough to win.
 For more information, see Suing Your Lawyer for Malpractice.

 Each state has ethical laws that bind lawyers.
 Commonly, these rules require lawyers to:

-Each state has a lawyer discipline agency that is supposed to enforce these rules.
-If a lawyer violates a rule, the agency can impose monetary fines, require the lawyer to make restitution (such as pay back stolen money), suspend a lawyer's license to practice law for a while, or disbar the attorney. disbarment, however, is exceedingly rare, and is usually reserved for lawyers with a long record of stealing from clients.
+Each state has a lawyer disciplinary agency to enforce these rules.
+The agency can impose monetary fines, require the lawyer to make restitution (such as return stolen money), suspend a lawyer's license to practice law, or disbar the attorney.
+Disbarment is exceedingly rare and is usually reserved for lawyers who have committed serious crimes or who have a long record of stealing from clients.

 If you feel your lawyer is not serving your best interests, see What to Do When You're Mad at Your Lawyer.

-For more information on working with a lawyer, see Nolo's Encyclopedia of Everyday Law: Answers to Your Most Frequently Asked Legal Questions, by Shae Irving and the editors of Nolo (Nolo).
+For more information on working with a lawyer, see Nolo's Encyclopedia of Everyday Law: Answers to Your Most Frequently Asked Legal Questions, by the editors of Nolo (Nolo).